 - Section 1 of the form collects, at the time of hire, identifying information about the employee (and preparer or translator if used), and requires the employee to attest to whether the employee is a U.S. citizen, noncitizen national, lawful permanent resident, or noncitizen authorized to work in the United States. - Section 2 of the form collects, within three days of the employee's hire, identifying information about the employer and information regarding the employee's identity and employment authorization.
-The employee must present original documentation evidencing the employee's identity and employment authorization, which the employer must review. - Supplement A, Preparer and/or Translator Certification for Section 1, is completed when employees have preparers or translators assist them in completing Section 1 of Form I-9. - Supplement B, Reverification and Rehire (formerly Section 3), is primarily used to verify the continued employment authorization of the employee.
+The employee must present original documentation evidencing the employee's identity and employment authorization, which the employer must review.
+This documentation must be physically examined by the employer unless using an approved DHS procedure.
+Special procedures instituted during the COVID-19 pandemic have ended.
+An employee must be provided with the list of acceptable documents and may choose from the list at their discretion.
+An employer may not decide what documents must be presented. - Supplement A, Preparer and/or Translator Certification for Section 1, is completed when employees have preparers or translators assist them in completing Section 1 of Form I-9. - Supplement B, Reverification and Rehire (formerly Section 3), is primarily used to verify the continued employment authorization of the employee.
 This Supplement is completed prior to the date that the employee's employment authorization or employment authorization documentation recorded in either Section 1 or Section 2 of the form expires, if applicable.
 This Supplement may also be used if the employee is rehired within three (3) years of the date of the initial completion of the form and to record a name change.